dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 > run it again.

-With your registry name verified as unique, review and run the code below, which will set`$containerRegistryTemplateUrl` to the URL for one of the quickstart [Azure Quickstart Templates Templates](https://azure.microsoft.com/en-us/resources/templates/), also called **Azure Resource Manager Templates**, to define your **Azure Container Registry** resource.
+With your registry name verified as unique, review and run the code below, which will set`$containerRegistryTemplateUrl` to the URL for one of the Quickstart [**Azure Resource Manager Templates**](https://azure.microsoft.com/en-us/resources/templates/), to define your **Azure Container Registry** resource.
 Then you define `$containerRegistryParams` as a [hash table](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-7) to pass the parameters the template needs.
 Then you execute `New-AZResourceGroupDeployment` to deploy the ARM template.

 Paste the code block below to deploy.